 Your Recovery Phrase (also known as a seed phrase) is a 12 or 24 list of words that accesses your cryptocurrency.

 You can enter your phrase into any compatible wallet if you forget your password or lose your device.
 Just make sure the wallet supports that cryptocurrency.

-It’s also important to back up your cryptocurrency—having another copy is essential if you misplace our wallet credentials.
+It’s also important to back up your cryptocurrency.
+Having another copy is essential if you misplace your wallet credentials.